 Using the Google AdWords platform, we analyzed total search volume for more than 50 phrases and questions related to keywords such as “can I file taxes late,” “need tax extension” and “last day to file taxes” as well variations of those keywords and phrases.
 Search volume for these phrases and keywords was analyzed for last year’s tax season over the period of January 2019 to April 2019.
 Total search volume during this period was then calculated per capita and visualized per 100,000 for each state and major metro city with a population of 600,000 or more.

-Sources: 2019 tax return filing statistics – Internal Revenue Service
+Sources: 2019 and 2020 tax return filing statistics – Internal Revenue Service

 For media inquiries, contact firstname.lastname@example.org.